FormerlyChucks/KarmaBot/README.md

 ## Setup:

+- The "old" directory contains the original source code and won't be updated at all.
 - See the guide [here](https://mr-steal-your-script.github.io/KarmaBot.html?)

-The "old" directory contains the original source code.
-It won't be updated at all.
-The "new" directory is something I maintain for fun, and will occasionally have some changes.
+- The "new" directory is something I maintain for fun and will occasionally have some changes.